-The Rice Graduate Liberal Studies Alumni Association was founded in the fall of 2013 with the goal of providing opportunities for our alumni and current students to be together in order to continue our relationships in the close-knit community of like-minded people which is GLS!
-The GLSAA hosts the annual Winter Social in December and other events as occasions arise.
-Other goals include increasing the number of students in GLS and raising money for tuition assistance and scholarships.
-It is the desire of the GLSAA to have all alums and current students join us as we continue to flourish and grow.
+The Rice University Graduate Liberal Studies Alumni Association (GLSAA) was founded in 2013 with the goal of providing opportunities for our alumni and current students to be together in order to continue our relationships in the close-knit community.
+The Association seeks to provide an ongoing relationship between graduates and students of the Graduate Liberal Studies Program and Rice University through activities that promote educational, intellectual, and social opportunities.
+The GLSAA hosts several events throughout the year, assists the GLS Program in increasing the number of students in the program, and raises money for tuition assistance and scholarships.
+It is the desire of the GLSAA to have all alumni and current students join us as we continue to flourish and grow.

 At Rice, alumni groups do not have dues-alumni, students, family, and friends can all enjoy the benefits of participation.